niallbee/capstone/guides/day-1/guide-1-jenkins-architecture.md

 - VM1 with external SSH connection enabled
 - VM2 with SSH enabled to receive connections only from VM1

 VM1 will be the Jenkins controller.
 The Jenkins controller is the original node in the Jenkins installation.
-The Jenkins controller administers the Jenkins agents and orchastrates their work, including scheduling jobs on agents and monitoring agents.
+The Jenkins controller administers the Jenkins agents and orchestrates their work, including scheduling jobs on agents and monitoring agents.
 This means that it requires external SSH connection to allow us to SSH into it and configure it.

 VM2 will be the Jenkins agent.
 A Jenkins agent connects to its controller and executes tasks when directed by the controller.
 This explains why the agent VM needs to allow SSH traffic from controller VM and nowhere else, as it is it's controller.